roboto-ai/robologs-ros-utils/README.md

 ## Community

-If you have any questions, comments, or want to chat, please join [our Slack channel](#).
+If you have any questions, comments, or want to chat, please join [our Discord channel](https://discord.com/invite/rvXqP6EjwF).

 ## Contribute
 ### How to Contribute